 In the beginning, there have been only rumors, but serious debates are taking place on the Japanese blogosphere now!
 This deserted house creates passions.
 I will try to restore the pieces of the puzzle to solve the mystery of the Royal House.
-And if you missed the first episode, read it now.
+And if you missed the first episode, Royal House.

 Thank you for considering this research as a tribute and show the respect that this family should have.